bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-91.rst

 |tag-ops-changed|

-Daily jobs are now executed only at the configured time, even if the |ivy-engine| was not running at the last execution time.
+Daily jobs are now executed only at the configured time, even if the Axon Ivy Engine was not running at the last execution time.

 .. container:: admonition note toggle